-The ICPJ Racial and Economic Justice Task Force actively challenges racism and economic injustice locally and nationally.
-Call ICPJ at (734) 663-1870 or email Chuck at [email protected] to get involved.
+The ICPJ Racial and Economic Justice Caucus actively challenges racism and economic injustice locally and nationally.
+Call ICPJ at (734) 663-1870 or email us at Info@ICPJ.org to get involved.

 Issues and Actions

 - Hosts monthly Racial Justice Book Groups, on titles such as Uprooting Racism by Paul Kivel, Privilege Revealed by Stephanie Wildman and The Debt by Randall Robinson.

 - Addresses the systemic inequality related to health disparities and access to healthcare through workshops and film screenings/discussions (featuring PBS documentary: Unnatural Causes: Is Inequality Making Us Sick?).